Characterization of the Polarization Beam Response of SPT-3G Using Point Sources: Results

-Figure~\ref{fig:bspline_beams_harmonic} presents the same reconstruction in the harmonic domain.
-As detailed in the curvature analysis of Section~\ref{sec:precision_source}, low-multipole data ($\ell < 3000$) provide a subdominant fraction of the total constraining power---approximately 45\%, 30\%, and 45\% of the total precision at 95, 150, and 220~GHz, respectively.
-This distribution of statistical weight is visually apparent in the figure: while the absolute difference between the fully polarized and depolarized models is largest at $\ell < 3000$, the measurement uncertainties (indicated by the spread of bootstrap realizations) are substantial in that regime.
-For instance, the $\ell=0$ intercept of the 95~GHz temperature beam shows a small but statistically significant systematic offset between the measured B-spline profile and the $\betapol=1$ prediction (derived from the Saturn-combined $B_{\mathrm{full}}$).
-However, since this mode (corresponding to the average of the $0.5^\circ \times 0.5^\circ$ map) has a large uncertainty, such a systematic error has negligible impact on the $\betapol$ constraints.
-Instead, the majority of the constraining power comes from the range $3000 \lesssim \ell \lesssim 10{,}000$, where the tighter observational constraints allow for a precise measurement of the shape of $B(\ell)$.
-This indicates that the source of our point source-based constraints on $\betapol$ differs somewhat from that of C25, which determined $\betapol$ using the CMB power spectrum in the $400 < \ell < 4000$ range.
-While the $\betapol$ parameterization prescribes a specific scale dependence based on the temperature beam morphology and the physical optics modeling, the true polarized beam could follow a different profile.
-An alternative model could potentially reconcile these measurements by allowing the polarization response to deviate from the model prediction at low multipoles, while maintaining the consistency with the temperature beam observed at the high multipoles probed here.
-Under such a scenario, the apparent discrepancy would reflect the limitations of the single-parameter $\betapol$ model when applied to datasets sensitive to distinct angular regimes.
+While the $\betapol$ parameterization prescribes a specific scale dependence based on the temperature beam morphology and physical-optics modeling, the true polarized beam could follow a different profile.
+An alternative model could potentially reconcile these measurements by allowing the polarization response to deviate from the model prediction at low multipoles, while remaining consistent with the temperature beam over the higher multipoles probed by the point-source data.
+Under such a scenario, the apparent discrepancy between the C26 preference for depolarized sidelobes and the direct point-source measurement presented here would reflect the limitations of the single-parameter $\betapol$ model when applied to datasets sensitive to distinct angular regimes.
+We probe this scenario using $\ell_{\mathrm{max}}$-limited measurements in Appendix~\ref{app:lrestricted}.